PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

    * ABP Framework updates frequently.
 If we put all the code in a single module, sometimes it will be a bit difficult to upgrade the module if there are breaking changes.
 Separating the business logic into different modules can make it easier to upgrade the modules.

-As the official documentation of ABP Framework is very detailed, we will not repeat it here.
+   * As the official documentation of ABP Framework is very detailed, we will not repeat it here.
 You can play with the ABP CLI and explore the features of ABP Framework following their documentation: https://docs.abp.io/en/abp/latest, or check the source code on GitHub: https://github.com/abpframework/abp.

 **Summary of ABP Framework**

 ABP Framework is a powerful framework that can help you build web APIs efficiently.
 It provides a set of reusable components and services that can simplify the development of web APIs.
 It also provides a set of UI components that can be used to build web applications.
 It is a good choice if you want to build a web API application with a layered architecture.
 The documentation of ABP Framework is very detailed.
-They also provide quite a few samples, such as eShopOnAbp, EventHub, and BookStore.
+They also provide quite a few samples, such as eShopOnAbp, EventHub, BookStore, and so on.
 You can find the index of the samples at https://docs.abp.io/en/abp/latest/Samples/Index.
 Overall, ABP Framework is a high-quality, well-designed framework in the ASP.NET Core ecosystem.

 There are some challenges if you decide to use ABP Framework:

 * First, ABP Framework is a large framework with many features.
 It encapsulates many details and provides a lot of abstractions.
 In other words, if you want to take full advantage of ABP Framework, you need to follow its design.
-Especially if you want to apply DDD, you need to follow the DDD architecture of ABP Framework.
+Especially, if you want to apply DDD, you need to follow the DDD architecture of ABP Framework.
 However, if you are not familiar with DDD, it may make things more complicated.

 * ABP Framework is a modular framework.
 Many features are implemented as modules, which leads to a complex dependency graph.
 You need to understand the dependencies between modules to use them correctly.
 That means the learning curve of ABP Framework is a bit steep.

 * ABP Framework updates frequently.
 Sometimes it may break your application if you upgrade to the latest version.
 You need to pay attention to the release notes and upgrade guides when upgrading your application.

 In summary, ABP Framework is a great option if you want to build web API microservices that follow DDD patterns and a layered architecture.
 However, it is important to note that the advantages of ABP Framework can also be seen as disadvantages.
 To make the most of this framework, it is necessary to adhere to its design.
 Therefore, you need to carefully weigh the pros and cons of ABP Framework before using it.
-If you need some features such as multi-tenancy and audit logging, ABP Framework could be a great solution as these features would take a lot of time to implement from scratch.
+If you need some features such as multi-tenancy, audit logging, and so on, ABP Framework could be a great solution as these features would take a lot of time to implement from scratch.
 On the other hand, for smaller projects, ABP Framework may be overkill.
 It is highly recommended that you read their free e-book _Implementing Domain Driven Design_, which is a practical guide to applying DDD principles using ABP Framework.
 You can find the e-book at https://abp.io/books/implementing-domain-driven-design.

 If you feel that ABP Framework is too heavy, two popular repositories on GitHub provide a starting point for clean architecture: _Clean Architecture_ by Ardalis and _Clean Architecture_ by Jason Taylor.
 We will introduce these two repositories in the next section.